-- have worked for your employer continuously for at least 26 weeks up to the 15th week before the expected week of childbirth - called the ‘qualifying week’
+- have worked for your employer continuously for at least 26 weeks continuing into the ‘qualifying week’ - the 15th week before the expected week of childbirth

-You can’t get SMP if you go into police custody during your maternity pay period.
-It won’t restart when you’re discharged.
+You cannot get SMP if you go into police custody during your maternity pay period.
+It will not restart when you’re discharged.

 Early births or you lose your baby

 You can still get Statutory Maternity Leave and SMP if your baby: